HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 ```

-Assuming that you have set up the key properly, you are ready to import the Anthropic library and initialize the client with our API key.
+Assuming that you have set up the key properly, you are ready to import the Anthropic library and initialize the client with your API key.
 ```python
 import anthropic
 from dotenv import load_dotenv